henrikenblom/Faux86-remake-fork-fork/I386_IMPLEMENTATION_STATUS.md

 # i386 Implementation Status for Windows 95 Support

 ## Overview
-This document provides a comprehensive review of the i386 implementation in Faux86-remake, completed through Phases 1-7 of the development plan.
+This document provides a comprehensive review of the i386 implementation in Faux86-remake, completed through Phases 1-8 of the development plan.

-**Last Updated:** 2025-11-25
+**Last Updated:** 2025-11-26
+**Branch:** feature/i386-support
+**Status:** ✅ COMPLETE - Ready for Windows 95 testing
-**Branch:** feature/i386-support (based on develop) **Target:** Windows 95 boot support
+**Target:** Windows 95 boot support

 ## Implementation Summary